SuperTonic09/cloud-cerberus/README.md

 [Roberto Sosa](https://github.com/SuperTonic09)

 ## (Others) To Do
-- Review applicable permissive license: Apache, or MIT
+- Review applicable licenses: Apache, or MIT
 - Search for top Azure CLI excerpts (3 examples at least)
 - Consider the mapping from the native Azure Compliance built-in initiative definitions